QuEraComputing/GenericTensorNetworks.jl/README.md

     Julia's interactive session (known as REPL)</a> and press <kbd>]</kbd> key in the REPL to use the package mode, then
 </p>

-1. if you have access to our registry
+1. if you want to use this package, just type
 ```julia
 pkg> add GraphTensorNetworks
 ```

-otherwise (e.g. you are an external collaborator), just install the master branch by typing
+If you do not have access to our registry, e.g. you are an external collaborator, you can install the master branch by typing
 ```julia
 pkg> add https://github.com/Happy-Diode/GraphTensorNetworks.jl.git#master
 ```